thewca/wca-regulations/wca-regulations.md

 - B3) Memorization phase:
     - B3a) The competitor may pick up the puzzle during the memorization phase.
     - B3b) The competitor must not make physical notes.
 Penalty: disqualification of the attempt (DNF).
-    - B3c) The competitor must not apply moves nor intentional alignments (see [Regulation A3c2](regulations:regulation:A3c2)) to the puzzle during the memorization phase.
+    - B3c) The competitor must not apply moves nor intentional changes in alignment (see [Regulation A3c2](regulations:regulation:A3c2)) to the puzzle during the memorization phase.
 Penalty: disqualification of the attempt (DNF).
     - B3d) If the parts of the puzzle are not fully aligned, then the competitor may align the faces, as long as misalignments stay within the limits of [Regulation 10f](regulations:regulation:10f) (see [Regulation A3c2](regulations:regulation:A3c2)).
 - B4) Blindfolded phase:
     - B4a) The competitor dons the blindfold to start the blindfolded phase.
         - B4a1) Until the competitor applies the first move to the puzzle, they may remove the blindfold to return to the memorization phase.
-    - B4b) The competitor must not apply moves nor intentional alignments to the puzzle before they have fully donned the blindfold.
+    - B4b) The competitor must not apply moves nor intentional changes in alignment to the puzzle before they have fully donned the blindfold.
 Penalty: disqualification of the attempt (DNF).
     - B4c) As soon as the competitor applies the first move to the puzzle, the judge must ensure that there is a sight blocker (e.g. a sheet of paper or cardboard) between the competitor's face and the puzzle.
         - B4c1) In all cases, the competitor must wear the blindfold such that their view of the puzzle would still clearly be blocked if the sight blocker were not in the way.
         - B4c3) If the judge and competitor agree beforehand, the competitor may choose to place the puzzle behind a suitable object (e.g. a music stand, the surface of the table) by themselves during the blindfolded phase.